Anúncios

 To avoid penalties for late filing:

-• File on Time: Submit your tax return by the April 15th deadline, even if you don’t have your W-2.
+- File your tax return by the April 15th deadline, even if you do not have your W-2.